arianitu/postgres-statefulset/config/README.md

 You will not need an Extreme Gaming level of computer for Docker based work without Kubernetes.

-See our website at https://www.itcsolutions.com.au/kubernetes-yaml-file-example/ for an older but more visual idea.
+See our website at https://www.itcsolutions.com.au/kubernetes-yaml-file-example/ for an older but more visual idea of this project and others.

 Get Docker for Ubuntu: https://docs.docker.com/engine/install/ubuntu/